John C. Clarke

 John C. Clarke was a member of the Wisconsin State Assembly.

 Biography

 Clarke was born on Anglesey in Wales on February 17, 1831.
-He died on December 14, 1906 and is buried in Wausau, Wisconsin.
+He died on December 14, 1906.

 Career

 Clarke was a member of the Assembly in 1882.
 Previously, he had been Sheriff of Marathon County, Wisconsin; Chairman of the Marathon County Board; a member of the Wausau City Council and Mayor of Wausau.
 In 1893, Clarke became Postmaster of Somo, Wisconsin.
 Additionally, he was a Marathon County municipal judge from 1859 to 1892 and a delegate to the 1876 Democratic National Convention.